 Versatility is not a strong point of a traditional mummy bag.
 While the full length zipper on this model allows you to open it up down to the footbox for hot summer nights, the fixed girth when closed makes it difficult for all but thin hikers to add warm clothing for cold nights.
 The Summerlite received one of our lowest versatility scores.

 The most versatile ultralight sleeping bags are fully-opening quilts.
-Within this category, our Best Buy Award winner, the Enlightened Equipment Revelation 20, is our favorite.
+Within this category, our Best Buy Award winner, the Enlightened Equipment Revelation 20

 While we find the hood of the Summerlite comfortable as far as hoods are concerned, most of our testers prefer a quilt or mummy bag that eliminates the hood.
 And as described above, the cut of this model is quite slim.
 Our larger testers find it restricting, while thinner folks are more comfortable inside.

 This feather light hooded mummy uses a full-length #5 YKK zipper with pulls at both the top and the bottom so you can ventilate at the foot if desired.
 The warm draft tube that backs it for warmth it stiffened to prevent zipper snags, and we found the operation smooth.